Third Trimester: When It Starts And What Changes Happen

 3. Leaky breasts and stretch marks: At the beginning of the third trimester, you will feel your baby moving a lot, which will gradually reduce as the space inside the womb lessens.
 Then, your breast will grow in size and start leaking some milk, and stretch marks will appear due to an increase in your belly size, which expands to accommodate your baby.

-4. Abdominal and backaches: With an increase in your weight, belly size, and the pregnancy hormones that relax the connective tissue, especially in the pelvic area, you experience abdominal, back, pelvic, and hip aches.
+4. Abdominal pain and backaches: With an increase in your weight, belly size, and the pregnancy hormones that relax the connective tissue, especially in the pelvic area, you experience abdominal, back, pelvic, and hip aches.
 These aches make sitting and sleeping difficult for many women, causing additional issues, such as insomnia.

 You experience back ache in third trimester due to increase in weight